Brain waves can cut braking distances, researchers say

 Computer scientist Stefan Haufe told BBC News: "We know that any intention is generated in the brain.
 So it's no wonder that such things are visible in the brain.

 "We were surprised it is so predictive.
 That is the thing!"

 Lead investigator Benjamin Blankertz added: "It's quite easily explained by the fact that we can tap the driver's intention at the source of the build up of intention in the brain.

 "It's a longer process, from the very first upcoming cognitive processes and intention building, until finally the muscles start the movement."

 The volunteers also had the muscle tension in their lower legs analysed to detect the first signs of leg motion before they released the accelerator and pushed the brake pedal.

 This data enabled the scientists to analyse the EEG information to determine which parts of the brain are key to braking.
-They improved the detection system accordingly.'Point of no return'
+They improved the detection system accordingly.